makeruniverse/docs/docs/index.md

 **Welcome to the HPI Maker Universe**

-The HPI Maker Universe is a new initiative that runs various **Studios** for different purposes: Maker Studios, a Media Studio, and a Research Studio.
-Our studios are open to HPI students, HPI researchers, visting researchers, and employees.
+The HPI Maker Universe is a network of **Studios**: so-called Maker Studios, a Media Studio, and a Research Studio.
+Here, we offer **services and tools** to support Bachelor-, Master-, PhD-, and individual project ideas.

-The Studios of the HPI Maker Universe offer **expert services and tools** to support Bachelor-, Master-, and Research-Projects as well as Startup-Ideas.

 You can find our Studios on Campus 1 in House K. We are open Mondays to Fridays between 9:30 AM to 5:00 PM.
+Our Studios are open to HPI students, HPI researchers, visting researchers, and employees.